 For some parents, the idea of their kid travelling the world is awesome but for others, it’s their worst nightmare.
 The first time I travelled without my parents, I sat my mum down and told her my plan.
 I asked her what her expectations of me were and we came to an agreement.
 She wanted a list of every detail – my flight itinerary, accommodation bookings and a plan of everything I’d be doing and everywhere I’d be going.
 It was a bit much but I knew it came from a place of love so I typed up as much info as I had and told her I’d check in daily.
 I did and she began to ease off slowly.

 With every trip after that my mum became less and less anxious.
 8 years on from my first trip and I now go months without checking in sometimes (oops, sorry mum!).
 The point is, sitting down with your parents during your planning stages will help you both communicate any expectations, fears and worries.
 It also means you won’t get 50 missed calls and messages freaking out if you haven’t texted the minute your flight arrives.

 Book and GO.
 It might be absolutely terrifying but it’s going to be totally worth it.
 Whether you’re a planner or a spontaneous traveller, just get out and travel – you will love it.

-For more tips on check out our 10 Must Knows for First Time Travellers.
+For more tips on travelling for the first time, check out our 10 Must Knows for First Time Travellers.